qixianbiao/Tensorflow-Tutorial/README.md

 https://github.com/aymericdamien/TensorFlow-Examples

-In my mind, tutorial is used to introduce basic usage, it may not work well as results reported in the papers.

 Since this code is for teaching, I try to make it easily understandable instead of pursuing a good writing style.
 Thus, the programming style is not optimal.
-I would suggest you find one of your own programming style and stick on it.
+I would suggest you to find one of your own programming style and stick on it.
 I found two codes in Github useful, you may refer to their style.

 https://github.com/bgshih/tf_resnet_cifar